benyakirten/translation-website/README.md

 Not really as of now, besides making it look less garish.
 But the point of this site was just to play around with some Sass and to use a pip package that I'd made.
 But I do have future plans to design my own icon and maybe something for the backsplash.

 ### Things to add:
-1. Change background image on splash page to a SVG to reduce load times
-2. Change colors to be more harmonious
-3. Better layout of the flask app
+1. Better layout of the flask app
-4. Make code more dry

 ### Changelog:
 I'm only adding this beginning in February of 2021